dangerousLefty/sales-lead-analyzer/README.md

 ## Future improvements

-- Add pagination and sorting for message and lead endpoints
+- Add pagination and sorting for message and lead endpoints (done)
+- Serve the built React frontend from the Spring Boot backend as static resources in production
+- Add authentication and a per-user view of qualified leads
 - Add filtering by lead type and urgency
 - Add LocalStack support for local SQS development
 - Add Kafka Streams for real-time lead metrics